ronnymees/introduction_to_prototyping/docs/README.md

 And professionally relevant sources such as:

 * PROTOTYPING AND MODELMAKING FOR PRODUCT DESIGN by Bjarki Hallgrimsson (2012)
+* Prototyping for Physical and Digital Products by Kathryn McElroy (2016)
 * ...

 ## License